martoreto/aapassenger/README.md

   https://storage.googleapis.com/aapassenger-static/nfc.html

-If the AA Passenger app is already installed, tapping this TAG will open it.
+If the AA Passenger app is already installed, tapping this tag will open it.
 Otherwise the website above will be opened.

 ## Is it free?